 3) Portable .NET: It provides an implementation of CLI and C# compiler.
 It supports various CPUs and operating systems.

-To conclude, .NET is a framework which provides a base for all different applications to run.
-ASP.NET, on the other hand, is used to build applications of .NET framework.
-ASP.NET is a language which can be used with .NET hence making the creation of web applications. .NET being a framework provides consistency while developing applications, provides a complete infrastructure, software development is minimized and the code under execution remains safe.
-As a result, ASP.NET vs .NET are supposed to go be going hand in hand for a proper application to be built.
+To conclude, .NET is a framework that provides a base for all different applications to run.
+ASP.NET, on the other hand, is used to build applications of the .NET framework.
+ASP.NET is a language that can be used with .NET hence making the creation of web applications. .NET being a framework provides consistency while developing applications, provides a complete infrastructure, software development is minimized, and the code under execution remains safe.
+As a result, ASP.NET vs .NET is supposed to go be going hand in hand for a proper application to be built.

 This has been a guide to the top differences between ASP.NET vs .NET.
 Here we also discuss the ASP.NET vs .NET head to head comparison, key differences, along with infographics and a comparison table.
 You may also have a look at the following ASP.NET vs .NET articles to learn more –